sppunderreview/PSSO/README.md

 - `RunMakeMD3.py` will compute all similarity indices using precomputed features.
 - `RunMakeMD.py` will utilize these indices to compute the test field results.

-To reproduce the feature extraction, a script usually called `Preprocess.py` can be runned.
+To reproduce the feature extraction, usually a script called `Preprocess.py` can be run.

-Some frameworks have a more complex workflow.
-For instance, a function embedding requires a learning phase, embedding computations, and distance computations (`gDist` folders), only after should similarity indices be computed.
+Some frameworks have a more complex feature extraction workflow.
+For instance, a function embedding requires a learning phase and an embedding generation phase.
+Only after distance computations (`gDist` folders) are done can similarity indices be computed from these computations.

 ## Usage - BinKit
 The `BinKit` directory has two subdirectories, namely, `Obfus`, which deals with obfuscated programs, and `Normal`.